 Uploading Photos to Instagram with Uplet’s Drop Panel

 The core program is just a drop panel.
 You can drag one or multiple photos or videos onto it or use the + button to open the usual dialog to browse for them.
 A recent update has also added the ability to upload videos.

 Once you’ve added a photo, you can choose whether to display it cropped as a square or in a rectangular format using the small arrows in the bottom left of the image.
 You can post photos with aspect ratios between 1.91:1 and 4:5.

-Under that is the caption and tagging section.
+Under that are the caption and tagging sections.
 Just type whatever text you want in that section.

 Once you hit the Share button, you’ll get a progress dialog.